loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 Do we need to build our own core foundation?
 Can we continue to use Express?
 Our conclusion is no. Here are the gaps between what Express and LoopBack's need.

-- Lack of extensibility
+- **Lack of extensibility**.

-Express is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.
-See more information at http://expressjs.com/en/guide/using-middleware.html.
+  Express is a routing and middleware web framework with minimal functionality of its own: An Express application is essentially a series of middleware function calls.
+For details, see [Using middleware](http://expressjs.com/en/guide/using-middleware.html).

   Express is only extensibile via middleware.
 It neither exposes a registry nor provides APIs to manage artifacts such as middleware or routers.
 For its purpose, Express only deals with middleware-like extensions that intercept http requests/responses.
 LoopBack needs much more extension points and extensions.

-- Lack of composability
+- **Lack of composability**.

+  Express is not composable.
 For example, `app.use()` is the only way to register a middleware.
 The order of middleware is determined by the order of `app.use`.
 This simplistic approach works for a single monolithic application where all middleware are known and arranged ahead of time.
-But it does not support the case that middleware from other components need to be added between existing ones.
-LoopBack has to introduce phase based extension and hack the Express to allow so.
+But it does not support the case when middleware from other components need to be added between existing ones.
+LoopBack has to introduce a phase-based extension and hack Express to provide this capability.

-Express doesn't provide any ways to manage dependencies between artifact instances either.
+  Express doesn't provide any way to manage dependencies between artifact instances either.

-- Lack of declarative support
+- **Lack of declarative support**.

   In Express, everything is done by JavaScript code as it works exactly as the web site claims: `Fast, unopinionated, minimalist web framework for Node.js`.
-On contrast, LoopBack is designed to facilitate API creations and compositions by conventions and patterns as best practices.
+In contrast, LoopBack is designed to facilitate API creation and composition by conventions and patterns as best practices.
 More types of constructs are introduced.

 ## Deep-diving into the building blocks

-### Service Registry/Container
+### Service registry/container

 ![loopback-ioc](/images/lb4/loopback-ioc.png)

-### Dependency Injection
+### Dependency injection

 ### Component as the packaging model for extensions